WHO WE'VE WORKED WITH

 Cities and Memory has worked in partnership with a number of organisations and institutions to develop an array of innovative sound projects that create new forms of listening, as well as valuable permanent sonic archives and opportunities for artists all over the world.

-Some of our recent partnerships are listed below – we welcome potential partnerships and co-produced projects, so if you’d like to discuss an idea, please do contact us.
+Some of our recent partnerships are listed below – we welcome potential partnerships, sound commissions and co-produced projects, so if you’d like to discuss an idea, please do contact us.

 We collaborated with C40, a global network of mayors of nearly 100 world-leading cities collaborating to deliver the urgent action needed right now to confront the climate crisis, on a project called Well-Being Cities.